bneukom/ch.fhnw.mdt/README.md

   * Integrated scc for uForth
 * An integrated debugger for the uForth dialect
   * Console-based as well as visual debugger
-  * Custom View for the uForth data-stack
+  * Custom view for uForth data-stack
   * Memory rendering for uForth
 * Simple integrated compiler for uForth
 * Syntax highlighting for uForth